threecolts/scanzy-barcodescanner-sample-xamarin/README.md

 ```

-To get the barcode result from SDK, you should override the OnActivityResult.
-For example,
+To get the barcode result from the SDK, you should override the OnActivityResult.
+For example:

 ```csharp